ptut-morpx/minmax/README.md

 # Minmax
-A simple minmax algorithm.
+A simple minmax algorithm

-This should work on any zero-sum, perfect information, turn based game, given that it has the `getMoves()` method and the `player` property.
+This should work on any zero-sum, perfect information, turn-based game.
+For this, it needs to subclass `Game` or at least implement its methods.